Dudley Ryder, 1st Earl of Harrowby: Family

+§ Earl Fortescue and George Fortescue were brothers.

-Lord Harrowby married Lady Susanna Leveson-Gower, daughter of Granville Leveson-Gower, 1st Marquess of Stafford, in 1795.
-They had three sons and five daughters.
-She died in May 1838.
+Lady Susanna died in May 1838.
 Lord Harrowby survived her by nine years and died in December 1847 at his Staffordshire residence, Sandon Hall, aged 85, being, as Charles Cavendish Fulke Greville says, "the last of his generation and of the colleagues of Mr Pitt, the sole survivor of those stirring times and mighty contests."
-He was succeeded in his titles by his eldest son Dudley.
-His second son, Granville Ryder, became a Member of Parliament.